+28 February 2025 Deadline for filing the annual F&P PCF confirmation and CF certifications for both Irish authorised UCITS management companies/AIFMs and Irish authorised investment funds with the Central Bank under its Fitness & Probity regime.
 28 February 2025 Deadline for responding to the FSB's consultation on proposed policy recommendations to address leverage in non-bank financial intermediation.
 12 March 2025 Deadline for responding to the ESMA consultation on regulatory technical standards applicable to open-ended loan originating AIFs.
-Quarter 2 2025 ESMA is due to provide its technical advices to the European Commission on its proposed reform of the UCITS Eligible Assets Directive 3 .
-4 April 2025 Deadline for Irish fund management companies to submit their completed "Registers of Information" on all contractual arrangements with ICT third party service providers under DORA to the Central Bank.
-Q2 2025 16 April 2025 ESMA is due to deliver (i) its proposed regulatory technical standards on the characteristics of liquidity management tools (LMT) and (ii) its proposed guidelines on the selection and calibration of LMTs under AIFMD II to the European Commission.
+Quarter 2 2025 ESMA is due to provide its technical advices to the European Commission on its proposed reform of the UCITS Eligible Assets Directive .
+Q2 2025 4 April 2025 Deadline for Irish fund management companies to submit their completed "Registers of Information" on all contractual arrangements with ICT third party service providers under DORA to the Central Bank.
+16 April 2025 ESMA is due to deliver (i) its proposed regulatory technical standards on the characteristics of liquidity management tools ( LMT ) and (ii) its proposed guidelines on the selection and calibration of LMTs under AIFMD II to the European Commission.
 21 May 2025 The ESMA fund naming guidelines begin to apply to all in-scope funds established before 21 November 2024.
-30 May 2025 Deadline for filing the fund profile return for all Irish authorised sub-funds with the Central Bank.
 30 June 2025 Deadline for fund management companies managing Irish UCITS ETF to ensure compliance with the supervisory expectations set down by the Central Bank in its Dear Chair Letter published in November 2024.
 30 June 2025 Fund management companies which (i) are obliged due to their size; or (ii) which have chosen to report on the principal adverse impacts of investment decisions on sustainability factors under Article 4 of the SFDR must publish a full PAI statement (which for the first time must include historical comparisons against last year's PAI report) on their website on or before this date.
-H2 2025 The European Commission is expected to publish its proposal to reform the SFDR regime in the second half of 2025.
-H2 2025
+H2 2025 H2 2025 The European Commission is expected to publish its proposal to reform the SFDR regime in the second half of 2025.

-3 Directive 2007/16/EC
+&lt;sup>3 Directive 2007/16/EC